TralahM/TralahM.github.io/_posts/2020-06-01-My-Journey-Into-Data-Science.markdown

     # 	provider: youtube
 ---

-# content

 What exactly is data science.
 =============================

-The definition of data scientist is fairly broad and there\'s generally no common consensus among the academia community; it is still in the process of being defined as an academic field.
+The definition of data science is fairly broad and there\'s generally no common consensus among the academia community; it is still in the process of being defined as an academic field.

 The central tenets,concepts,knowledge,skills, and